 Related post: Why a Colourful Sofa is as Timeless as Subway Tile

-Doing several shades of blue looks a lot more cohesive, rather than a strong pop of colour that then needs to be repeated if it’s done right (I would love to go back and tweak the red pillows from the previous iteration of the room, but progress is good right?)
+Doing several shades of blue looks a lot more cohesive, rather than a strong pop of colour that then needs to be repeated to be done right.
+(I would love to go back and tweak the red pillows from the previous design iteration of the room, but progress is good right?)

 She was happy when I arrived with faux peonies that didn’t need watering 🙂